What You Need to Know Before Renting a House in Nairobi

 Cheaper houses in an area where equivalents are expensive are mostly older buildings.

-So you either put up with the old building or look for a newer and cheap one far from town.
+So you either put up with the old building or look for a newer and cheaper one far from town.

 Questions you should ask before renting a house